Corydalis sibirica

 What's the taxonomical classification of Corydalis sibirica?

 Corydalis sibirica belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida and the subclass Magnoliidae, it is further categorized under the order Ranunculales.
-This plant is a member of the family Papaveraceae, falling under the genus Corydalis, and is specifically identified as the species sibirica.
+Within the class Equisetopsida and the subclass Magnoliidae, it is placed in the order Ranunculales.
+This plant is a member of the family Papaveraceae, which is further categorized into the genus Corydalis, specifically identifying it as the species sibirica.

 What are the morphological characteristics of this plant?